Frouke Fokkema

-Frouke Fokkema (born on 12 February, 1952) is a Dutch playwright, screenwriter and film director.
+Frouke Fokkema (born 12 February 1952) is a Dutch playwright, screenwriter and film director.
 She is best known for directing and writing Vigour which earned her a Golden Calf for best direction.

 Early life and education

 Frouke Fokkema was born in Hilversum on 12 February 1952 to an actress and a Frisian sailor.
 She has been writing since she was eleven years old.
 She went to middle school in Drachten, Friesland.
 Upon finishing school, she desired to leave Friesland, as such she went to a kibbutz in Israel on her own, where she fell in love with farming.

-She attended a theatre school for six months before switching to a agriculture school based in Kerk-Avezaath for biodynamic agriculture where she stayed for three years.
+She attended a theatre school for six months before switching to an agriculture school based in Kerk-Avezaath for biodynamic agriculture where she stayed for three years.
 Afterwards, she worked for a year at the garden therapy Emiliehoeve that was built for drug addicts.
 She was also an employee at a drug rehabilitation center Arta, based on Rudolf Steiner's anthroposophy teachings.

 She also worked at pig farm in Norway, a Limburgian fruit orchard and as a goat herder in the Pyrenees.
 Between jobs she spend time on the estate of Leo Tolstoy, attended a Tibetan monastery and formed a personal friendship with Austrian author Thomas Bernhard.
 With the work of Bernhard and staying in Bochum for an internship at the Bochumer ensemble caused her to rediscover her love for playwriting.